Gilead-BioStats/graphicalMCP/README.md

 ## Basic usage

-The base object in graphicalMCP is an `mcp_graph`, which is a weighted, directed graph represented by a matrix of transition (edge) weights, and a vector of hypothesis (vertex) weights.
+The base object in graphicalMCP is an `initial_graph`, which is a weighted, directed graph represented by a matrix of transition (edge) weights, and a vector of hypothesis (vertex) weights.

 ``` r
 library(graphicalMCP)